michaelbolanos/home-assistant-door-sensor/README.md

 - **Zigbee Stability Improvement**: Best practices like rebooting the Zigbee Coordinator first before HA have been implemented to enhance system reliability.

 These improvements make the automation more robust, user-friendly, and efficient.

+### Community Contributions & Feedback
+We welcome feedback and ideas from the Home Assistant community!
+If you have suggestions to improve this automation or experiences to share, please feel free to contribute.
+Whether it’s optimizing YAML code, enhancing stability, or integrating additional features, we’d love to hear your thoughts and collaborate on making this system even better.